UoM-ResPlat-DevOps/unimelb-mf-clients/docs/unimelb-mf-check.md

     --direction <up|down|both>                Direction(up/down/both).
     -o, --output <output.csv>                 Output CSV file.
     --detailed-output                         Include all files checked.
 Otherwise, only the missing or invalid files are included in the output.
-    --no-csum-check                           Do not generate and compare CRC32 checksum.
+    --no-csum-check                           Files are equated if the name, size and CRC32 checksum are the same.
+With this argument, you can exclude the CRC32 checksum comparison.
     --nb-queriers <n>                         Number of query threads.
 Defaults to 1 --nb-workers <n>                          Number of concurrent worker threads to read local file (to generate checksum) if needed.
 Defaults to 1
     --nb-retries <n>                          Retry times when error occurs.
 Defaults to 0